Latest research reveals Healing’s efficacy – 2019

 The research also highlights that clients visited the healer for their ability to provide relief on mental, physical and emotional levels holistically.
 Many reported some sort of sensory experience whilst the healing took place, which suggests that something special is happening as the healers work.
 Professor Paul Dieppe, who conducted the research, feels that this will “make life more difficult for those who are sceptical about healing and dismiss it as ‘just placebo effect’ – although a safe, good placebo should never be dismissed.”

 The findings are an important addition to research around Healing because they focus on what clients experience, rather than whether or not Healing works.
-It builds on earlier meta-analysis research commissioned by the CHO (which showed that healing does work).

 You may download the full report from the CHO’s Research section at: http://www.the-cho.org.uk/research/clients-of-uk-healers-a-mixed-methods-survey/